Mexcaltitán de Uribe: History

 During the 1960s, Mexican intellectuals began to seriously speculate about the possibility that Mexcaltitán was the mythical city of Aztlán, from where the Mexicas (later known as the Aztecs) left to initiate their pilgrimage.
 One of the first to consider Aztlán being linked to the Nayaritian island was historian Alfredo Chavero towards the end of the 19th century.
 Historical investigators after his death tested his proposition and considered it valid, among them Wigberto Jiménez Moreno.
 This hypothesis is still up for debate.

 In July 2009 the title of Pueblo Mágico was taken from the island city by the Mexican Secretary of Tourism, because it didn't comply with the observations made by the Comité Técnico during the National Meeting of Pueblos Mágicos which took place in February of the same year in Tapalpa, Jalisco.
 The designation was officially restored to Mexcaltitán in December of 2020.

 Demographics

 In the 2010 INEGI census, the island had 818 inhabitants.

 Infrastructure

-Among other landmarks, the city boasts a museum, a Catholic church, the ejido commission, an elementary school and a government operated hospital.
+Among other landmarks, the city boasts a museum, a Catholic church, the ejido (public farmland allotted to citizens) commission, an elementary school and a government operated hospital.